TBHostGenetics/data_harmonisation/README.md

 *Outputfiles generated by RFMix*

-- rfmix.Q.
-The global ancestry proportions in this file can be used as covariates in the linear regression models in step 04 - Batch effect correction, or in other downstream analyses.
+- rfmix.Q. *The global ancestry proportions in this file can be used as covariates in the linear regression models in step 04 - Batch effect correction, or in other downstream analyses.*
 - sis.tsv
 - msp.tsv
 - fb.tsv

 ## 04 - Batch effect correction

-A method to detect batch effects involves coding case/control status by batch followed by running an association analysis testing each batch against all other batches (a “pseudo-GWAS”, as described in the aforementioned article).
+A pseudo-case-control comparison method to detect batch effects involves coding case/control status by batch followed by running an association analysis testing each batch against all other batches.
 For example, the status of all samples from one dataset will be coded as a case, while the status of every other sample is to be coded as a control.
 A genome-wide association test will then be performed.
 This process will be repeated for each batch.
 If any single dataset has more positive signals compared to the other datasets then batch effects may be responsible for producing spurious results.
 If batch effects are present, the genomic inflation factor (λ) for these “pseudo-GWASs” will be greater than one.
 Batch effects can be resolved by removing those SNPs which pass the threshold for suggestive significance (P-value < 1x10-4) from the merged dataset, as these SNPs are affected by batch effects.

 1. Concatenate all per chromosome files together using BCFTOOLS.